heiku-jiqu/sparkDetection/DESIGN.md

   - There is high chance there'll be peak hours for different locations, and even for different days (weekends / holidays)
   - Our system will need to account for peak traffic so it doesn't get overwhelmed at the most crucial times
 - What is the distribution of item_name length (determines how big the message/data gonna be)
-- How many unique item_names are there (gauge whether dictionary compression will help ease size)
+- How many unique item_names and geographical_location are there
+  (gauge whether dictionary compression will help ease size)
 - What is the interface of the data stream?
 - What is the message's serialization format?
 (Plain text / JSON / Protobuf / Avro / Arrow ?)
 - How late will duplication occur?